Furikake: History

 The availability of furikake in Japan increased starting shortly after September 1948, when Nissin Foods began to manufacture it on a large scale to address pervasive malnourishment.
 The product was commercialized on the basis that it provided a good source of protein and calcium.
 Furikake was made widely available as it was dispensed to those serving in the Japanese military starting in World War I.

 The term furikake was used generically to describe the product starting in 1959 with the formation of the National Furikake Association.
 Since 1959, furikake products are usually differentiated by their particular ingredients, such as salmon furikake and sesame-and-salt furikake.

+In the same year, Marumiya Foods developed "Noritama," a sweetened egg added to Kore Wa Umai which became popular as furikake for children.
+In 1963, Noritama with a sticker of 8 Man became explosively popular, and furikake was transformed from a luxury food for adults to a popular food for children.

+In 1970, Mishima Shokuhin marketed a new furikake, made by reusing the red shiso used to color pickled plums, under the product name Yukari.
+The name comes from the desire to create a connection ("縁" (yukari) in Japanese) with customers.